-Nuclear medicine is a type of medical imaging that provides detailed pictures of what is happening inside the body at a molecular and cellular level.
+Nuclear Medicine is a medical speciailty that uses radioactive substances to diagnose and treat various medical conditions, such as cancer and heart disease.
 Where other diagnostic imaging procedures such as x-rays, computed tomography (CT) and ultrasound predominantly offer anatomical pictures, nuclear medicine imaging allows physicians to see how the body is functioning and to measure its chemical and biological processes.

 Nuclear medicine imaging offers unique insights into the human body that enable physicians to personalise patient care.
 In terms of diagnosis, it is able to: